 That night I climbed out window of the lodging house.
 The soldier who saw me lowered his carbine when our eyes locked in silence.
 I ran through the alley and I hot wired the car.
 I drive non stop to the northwest- on back roads I learned as a boy- avoided checkpoints imposed by military.
 I siphoned the petrol from other vehicles in the night.
 I began missing my vision during my flight, and by the time I escaped USSR, I was blind.
 I am only musician who lived."

-13 people just voted on The Elephant's Foot
+The Elephant's Foot

 Elephants are cute, so you'd think anything named after their feet would also be cute.
 You'd be wrong, however, as this particular euphemism refers to a flow of hot lava that will kill you after 300 seconds—that's a mere five minutes—of exposure.
 And not quickly, either, but you will die within two days.